-This statement was included in a resolution that Charles Mackie put forward in 1917, to be sent to the Prime Minister.
-Twelve people supported the resolution, 13 were against.
-As a Baptist lay preacher Charles Mackie was one a group of pacifists whose beliefs on the issue of conscientious objection split his church's congregation and, according to a later report, threatened the church’s existence.
+This statement was included in a resolution that Charles Mackie put forward in 1917 to be sent to the Prime Minister.
+Twelve people supported the resolution, thirteen were against.
+As a Baptist lay preacher Charles Mackie was one of a group of pacifists whose beliefs about the issue of conscientious objection split his church's congregation and, according to a later report, threatened its existence.

-Following a larger meeting on 26 May, Charles Mackie and Louis Christie, a local printer who had founded the Anti-Militarist League in 1910, convened a meeting of sympathisers in the YMCA Buildings on 10 June.
-At that meeting the two groups were amalgamated as The National Peace Council (NPC) and Anti-Militarist League (AML).
+Following a larger meeting on 26 May, Charles Mackie and Louis Christie convened a meeting of sympathisers in the YMCA Buildings on 21 June where The National Peace and Anti-Militarist Council was formed.